Lazy Loading

 Tip

 Standard lazy loading only works on <img> tags.
 Many WordPress themes use CSS background-image for hero sections, sliders, and cards.
-BoostPro can detect and lazy-load these too.
+This setting defers those background images using Intersection Observer, loading them only when the element scrolls into view.

 - Default: Off